15 Steps To Recognizing And Managing Your Emotions

 Resilience: Emotional management builds resilience, enabling us to bounce back from setbacks and adversities more effectively.

-Better Self-Regulation: Understanding and managing emotions involve self-regulation, the ability to control impulses, and control emotional responses in various situations.
+Better Self-Regulation: Understanding and managing emotions involves self-regulation, the ability to control impulses, and control emotional responses in various situations.

 Healthier Coping Mechanisms: Instead of resorting to unhealthy coping mechanisms (e.g., substance abuse, emotional eating), emotional skills encourage us to adopt healthier ways to cope with stress and negative feelings.